Refinitiv/Real-Time-SDK/Cpp-C/README.md

 **Using CMake**:

 Cmake is required to create the Linux Makefile files and Windows Solution and vcxproj files.
 To build examples or re-build libraries, user must download [CMake](https://cmake.org) version 3.10.3 or higher.

+In addition, Python 3 is required.
+This can be installed either through yum or a windows installer.

 Refer to RTSDK C/C++ Installation Guide located in Cpp-C/Eta/Docs or Cpp-C/Ema/Docs for more detailed CMake build instructions than what is described below.